If you’re familiar with hatching chicken eggs, you may want to continue your journey to trying to hatch your own duck eggs, too.

 Caring for Freshly Hatched Ducklings

 After your ducklings have hatched, don’t pull them out of the incubator right away.
-Instead, let them stay in the incubator until all of the clutch has hatched.
+Instead, let them stay in the incubator until all of the clutches have hatched.
 This will upset the conditions for the other ducklings inside the incubator.

 Wait for all the ducklings to hatch and dry (it can take up to three days, so be patient!), and then you can move them to your brooder.

 It only takes a few weeks to incubate and hatch your own duck eggs.
-However, this process can be still b excruciating!
+However, this process can still be excruciating!
 If you are having a hard time sitting still, feel free to candle your eggs (but only occasionally so you don’t disrupt conditions in the incubator too much).

 Candling is an old term that involves bringing – you guessed it! – a candle to an egg to see what’s inside.
 Today, we use a small flashlight to do this.
 You can use any old flashlight you already have or purchase a special candling light.